gpdowney/lightweightLSAT/docs/time/speed.md

     When you hit the lap button | What it tells you
     -- | --
-    After each game | How much time each game took.
-How much time you left for the last game.
     After each question | Which questions are hard for you.
     After each step in the process within a single question | Where your process isn't smooth.
 If you're actually doing every step.